openfisca/openfisca-doc/en/about-the-project.md

 It is a free software published under the [GNU Affero General Public Licence](http://www.gnu.org/licenses/agpl.html) version 3 or later.

+## What's the purpose?

 OpenFisca allows users to calculate many variables of the tax and benefit legislation of a country (social benefits and taxes paid by households) given input variables.
-The impact of reforms can also be simulated.
+The impact of reform projects can also be simulated.

 When plugged on a survey, OpenFisca can also calculate the budgetary consequences of a reform and its distributional impact.